lucasnantonio/lucasnantonio.github.io/src/posts/petal/Feedback.md

 Observing the challenges above, our requirements for our feedback tool were:

-1. **Measurable** We want to output a number that tells us if feature A causes more dissatisfaction than feature B.
+1. Measurable: We want to output a number that tells us if feature A causes more dissatisfaction than feature B.
-2. **Specific and actionable** We want the ability to learn about specific moments in the user's journey, specific pages in the app, and features we launch.
+2. Specific and actionable: We want the ability to learn about specific moments in the user's journey, specific pages in the app, and features we launch.
-3. **Contextual** We want people to give feedback _in the moment_ they're interacting with something, not recalling it days or weeks after.
+3. Contextual: We want people to give feedback _in the moment_ they're interacting with something, not recalling it days or weeks after.
-4. **Passive** We don't want feedback prompts to interrupt the action someone is trying to perform.
+4. Passive: We don't want feedback prompts to interrupt the action someone is trying to perform.

 # The design